goosedev72-projects/MonikaDDLC-On-FlipperZero/README.md

 ### Other firmware (Official, Unleashed, etc.)

 You need to clone the firmware source code and replace assets according to assets structure.
-Sadly, only Momentum (remake of Xtreme on Official and Unleashed firmware code, made by the same developers to replace RougeMaster for stablity)
+Only Momentum (remake of Xtreme on Official and Unleashed firmware code, made by the same developers to replace RougeMaster for stablity) has the feature called asset packs, where you can replace assets in a button click

+## Contributing

+I love contributions!
+Everyone is invited!
+For this I made "development" folder, where all facial expressions stored in PNG files, so you can draw your own animations based on my assets and PR to add your own here, I'll be happy <3

+## License
+MIT License, do not forget about @KingBophades for my inspiration!